Abiy/distGatling/README.md

 ## Usage

-After unzipping the download bundle
+After cloning or downloading the repository

+    Open terminal window and run
+     mvn clean package

-    Run master.sh to start the Cluster Master, take a note of the master ip and port /bin/bash master.sh -Dmaster.port=<2551> -Dserver.port=<8080>
+    Locate the master shell script(gatling-rest) and run master.sh to start the Cluster Master, take a note of the master ip and port
+        /bin/bash master.sh -Dmaster.port=<2551> -Dserver.port=<8080>

 After starting the master using the above command, point your browser to GET http://localhost:8080/ to access the web page.

-     Run agent.sh to start the Cluster worker for each node you intend to include to the cluster, each worker should be assigned the correct master contact point
+     Locate the agent shell script(gatling-agent) and run agent.sh to start the Cluster worker for each node you intend to include to the cluster, each worker should be assigned the correct master contact point
         /bin/bash agent.sh -Dakka.contact-points=akka.tcp://PerformanceSystem@<MASTER_HOST>:<MASTER_PORT>/system/receptionist

 ##  Goal

-The design of distributed gatling is based Derek Wyatt's blog on Work pulling pattern and has the following goals:
+The design of distributed gatling is based on Derek Wyatt's blog on Work pulling pattern and has the following goals:

     - Provide a mechanism for the master to detect death of workers and reassign work if need be
     - Dynamic workers to allow for auto scaling, up/down